 - Remote communications are still strongly encouraged when possible.

-- In-person meetings for research purposes are permitted as long as all participants adhere to facility guidelines, including wearing masks and staying 6 feet apart, when applicable.
+- In-person meetings for research purposes are permitted as long as all participants adhere to facility guidelines, including wearing masks and physical distancing, when applicable.

 - We recommend holding all gatherings in large and/or outdoor spaces, whenever possible.

-- For outdoor events, masking is encouraged but not required for anyone who is fully vaccinated.
+- For outdoor gatherings, masking is encouraged but not required for anyone who is fully vaccinated.

 - Masks are required at indoor gatherings for everyone, regardless of vaccination status or the size of a meeting or gathering.

-- Individuals who are not fully vaccinated must continue to wear a mask and physically distance themselves at both indoor and outdoor events.
+- Individuals who are not fully vaccinated must continue to wear a mask and physically distance themselves at both indoor and outdoor gatherings.

 Food & Drink